CMS Music Director

-She has studied advanced conducting with Angela Schroeder, Wayne Toews, Emily Threinin, Craig Kirchoff, Gary Hill, Gillian MacKay, Jeff Reynolds, and Mallory Thompson.
-Her studies on trumpet have been with Fordyce “Duke” Pier, Wendy Grasdahl, and Rick Rangno in Ottawa.
-Taina holds a Bachelor of Education in Music Education and a Master of Music in Wind Conducting from the University of Alberta.
+She has studied advanced conducting with Angela Schroeder, Wayne Toews, Timothy Salzman, Craig Kirchoff, Gary Hill, Emily Threinin, Gillian MacKay, Jeff Reynolds, and Mallory Thompson.
+Her studies on trumpet have been with Fordyce “Duke” Pier, Wendy Grasdahl, and Ottawa’s Rick Rangno.
+Taina holds a Bachelor of Education in Music Education, and a Master of Music in Wind Conducting from the University of Alberta.
+She is currently working on her PhD in Music Education at the University of Washington in Seattle.

 A graduate of the music education program at the University of Alberta, Rita Burns is retired from teaching junior high band musicians in Edmonton.
 Her bands were consistent award winners.